 The Jumbo vs. Conforming Difference Widens!

-These quotes are for pristine borrowers (800 FICO, etc.) but the fact remains that the spread between the best jumbo and conforming rates is now almost 3/4%!
+These quotes are for pristine borrowers (800 FICO, etc.) and they illustrate just how big the spread is between conforming and jumbo rates.

 In light of this massive spread, I want to touch on jumbo loans again.